Our doctors manage preoperative and postoperative ocular surgeries at our Johnstown location.

 PRK (photorefractive keratectomy) also corrects for nearsightedness, farsightedness, and astigmatism with an eximer laser to reshape the cornea.
 There is no flap that is created during PRK, which can lead to a longer recovery time.
 However, PRK is suitable for patients with thin corneas, dry eyes, larger pupils, other corneal issues, and certain careers; some of which would make the patient unsuitable for LASIK.

-Our Surgeon LASIK, PRK, and other refractive surgeries are performed by an ophthalmologist.
-We partner with Donald Santora (see bio), who is the Director of Refractive Surgery at Associates in Ophthalmology.
-He offers the newest and best option for LASIK which is Custom Wavefront LASIK performed without the use of any blades.
-Dr. Santora has performed over 20,000+ of these procedures in his career and he has been working with us since 2001.
+Our Surgeons LASIK, PRK, and other refractive surgeries are performed by an ophthalmologist.
+We partner with Dr. VanHorn and Dr. McLaughlin of Laurel Eye Clinic (see website) Both surgeons offers the newest and best option for LASIK which is Custom Wavefront LASIK performed without the use of any blades.

 If you or your loved one is interested in determining whether you are a candidate for LASIK, call our office to request a current eye examination and free consultation.
 Our office is fully equipped with the latest technology to accurately assess your eye health and perform the appropriate measurements required.